twlevelup/melb_2016s2_watch_blue/Blue Team Rulz.md

 * __HAVE FUN__

 ## Commitment ##
-* Put in your best effot, contribute and be present
+* Put in your best effort, contribute and be present
-* Take responsbility (ask for help if you are stuck)
+* Take responsibility (ask for help if you are stuck)

 ## Best Practice ##